iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.nc.dhhs.exposurenotification___1.6/report.md

 > It is stupid I deleted it because at the beginning it was great but at the end sooooook dumb.
 Its just I don't know what to do in this app.
 January, 2021 bruh so dumb 🤦 😒 😪<br> :date: __2021-02-26 21:54:35__

 > This app, as the developers admit is useless.
 False sense of security.
 Because it is impossible to timely report covid--what is the use?
 Our entire household now has Covid.
 No one can report to this app.
 Since no one can report being sick, you will never be notified of exposure.
 Got back a positive test result.
 Tried to tell the app that I tested positive.
 Unfortunately it wants me to jump through hoops to get a pin to report a covert positive test.
 It will not give me a pin.<br> :date: __2021-02-26 21:05:58__

-> How did you find my phone to send this app notification?
-I see at least two violations of my privacy before even installing.
-Very bad.<br> :date: __2021-02-26 15:33:36__